Staten Island Railway

+The railroad was incorporated in 1851 and was completed to Tottenville on June 2, 1860, as the Staten Island Rail Road.
+It was reorganized into the Staten Island Railway Company in 1873.
+During the late 19th and early 20th centuries, it was operated successively by the Baltimore and Ohio Railroad and then the Pennsylvania Railroad.
+Under these companies' control, the SIR formerly operated two other branches for passenger trains: the North Shore Branch from 1886 to 1953 and the South Beach Branch from 1888 to 1953.
+Operation of the Tottenville line was turned over to SIRTOA in 1971, and the line was purchased by the city of New York.
+The MTA rebranded the Staten Island Rapid Transit as the MTA Staten Island Railway in 1994.

 The line has a route bullet similar to subway routes: the letters SIR in a blue circle.
-It is used on timetables, the MTA website, and some signage, but not on trains.
-Like the New York City Subway, the line runs 24 hours a day every day of the year, and is one of the few 24/7 mass-transit rail systems in the United States.
-Fares are only collected at two stations, St. George and nearby Tompkinsville.
+The line is one of the few 24/7 mass-transit rail systems in the United States.
 Although the railway was originally considered a standard rail line, the existing line is severed from the national rail system, and only a small portion of the former North Shore Branch still sees freight use.
-The passenger operations are now regulated as a rapid transit system, and exempt from certain regulations.
-The line uses modified R44 subway cars, which are planned to be replaced by R211 cars in the early 2020s.
+The passenger operations are regulated as a rapid transit system and exempt from some regulations.
+The line uses R211S subway cars.

 History

 19th century

 The Staten Island Rail Road was incorporated on August 2, 1851, after Perth Amboy and Staten Island residents petitioned for a Tottenville-to-Stapleton rail line.
 The railroad was financed with a loan from Cornelius Vanderbilt, the sole Staten Island-to-Manhattan ferry operator on the East Shore, his first involvement in a railroad.
 The line was completed to Tottenville on June 2, 1860.
 Under the leadership of Vanderbilt's brother, Jacob H. Vanderbilt, the Staten Island Rail Road took over several independent ferries.
 The Staten Island Railway and ferry line made a modest profit until the explosion of the ferry Westfield at Whitehall Street Terminal on July 30, 1871.
 By July 1872, the railroad and ferry were in receivership.
 On September 17, 1872, the company was sold to George Law in foreclosure.
 The following April 1, the Staten Island Rail Road was transferred to the Staten Island Railway Company.

 By 1880 the railway was barely operational, and New York State sued (through Attorney General Hamilton Ward) to dissolve the company in May of that year.
 Erastus Wiman, one of the island's most prominent residents, organized the Staten Island Rapid Transit Company (SIRT) on March 25, 1880, and partnered with the Baltimore & Ohio Railroad (B&O) to build a large rail terminal on the island and centralize the six-to-eight ferry landings.
 He secured an extension on a land-purchase option from George Law by offering to name it "St. George" after him.